DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 You need to have this at hand to finish the process:
 * A computer connected to the internet (can be your normal computer).
-* 1 note to write your seed on.
 * 1 phone with a camera or a digital camera (don't bring this near the computer until your seed is generated).
 * *Optional:* A second computer that you run Tails on.
 * `Seed C`